 We’ve ridden across America several times, and have compiled some of the things we’ve learned in the list of tips below.
-Have any questions?
-Drop us a line.
-Thinking of hiring a bike and doing the trip yourself?
-Definitely contact us, we’ll get you the most competitive rental rate, and help you plan your trip.
 So here goes, 50 Tips for Riding A Motorcycle Across America:

 #1 Stop putting it off, life is short!
 Don’t forestall joy.

 #2 America is a lot bigger than you thought.

 #3 Take at least two weeks to do the ride, ideally more (see #2)

 #4) When choosing a bike, bigger/more expensive does not automatically = more fun.

 #5 Regarding accessories: more farkles = more distractions = less fun.